-The equivalent silver formula is: Ag Eq = Ag + Pb x 33.48 + Zn x 49.61
+The equivalent silver formula is: Ag Eq = Ag + Pb x 33.48 + Zn x 49.61.

-The adopted cut-off grade of 30 g/t Ag Eq is considered likely to be economic for the mining method and scale of operation envisioned for Bowdens Silver.
+The adopted cut-off grade of 30 g/t Ag Eq is considered likely to be economic for the mining method and scale of operation envisaged for Bowdens Silver.

-Mining and Metallurgical Methods and Parameters and other modifying factors considered to date.
+Mining and Metallurgical Methods and Parameters and other modifying factors.

-The company is currently engaged with GR Engineering Services Ltd and AMC consultants as part of the pre-feasibility to facilitate potential mine optimisation scenarios and co-ordinate process plant flowsheet and design criteria.
+GR Engineering, AMC Consultants and other specialist consultants are engaged as part of the Bowdens Feasibility Study to facilitate potential mine optimisation scenarios and co-ordinate process plant flowsheet and design criteria.